treeman/jonashietala/drafts/battling_burnout.markdown

   And yet, I'm stuck on getting the styling and layout on the page right.

-While creating things is important to me, something else that's even more important to me---and arguably is part of my personal identity---is for me to improve my skills.
+While creating things is important to me, something else that's even more important to me---and part of my identity---is improving my skills.
 It's not about reaching some goal, but I relish the feeling of learning something new or being able to do something I previously could not.

 Here's a few things that I'm working on: